Skip to content

 Salesforce data for this corp.
 Data stolen: SF data - compressed

-On June 22, 2026, the Icarus ransomware group added HDS (Hdscorp) to its leak site, confirming that it had exfiltrated compressed Salesforce data belonging to the company during a ransomware attack.
+On June 22, 2026, the Icarus ransomware group added HDS (Hdscorp) to its leak site, claiming that it had exfiltrated compressed Salesforce data belonging to the company during a ransomware attack.

 Available reporting describes the incident as a classic ransomware double-extortion operation.
 The attackers claim to have stolen internal files, specifically compressed Salesforce data.
 No exact victim count has been published, and the total number of individuals whose records were taken remains unknown.
 Public reporting indicates the data was exfiltrated before encryption or denial of access occurred inside HDS systems.
 The leak site listing carries the standard extortion timeline typical of the group, although no specific public deadline had been disclosed at the time of initial reporting.